 Examples of answers that prove the goal is specific:

-- A3: I want to be healthier, boost my energy, and feel better about myself in general.
+- A3: I want to feel financially stable, enjoy my work more, and generally feel better about myself.

 If you want to make a goal measurable, consider answering the following questions:

 - Q2: Do I have the necessary tools to measure my progress?